Terms & Conditions

 Entry Details

 Any artist living anywhere in the world may enter.
-All work must be original, conceived and executed solely by the artist, and completed within the past year, without instructional assistance.
+All work must be original, conceived and executed solely by the artist, and completed within the past 18 months, without instructional assistance.

-All media except film and video are eligible for exhibition.
+All media except reproductions, film and video are eligible for exhibition.
 Work cannot exceed 60in (152cm) in any direction or 75 lbs. in weight.
 There will be no provision for work requiring electricity or special installation.

-There is a maximum of four entries per artist and there is an entry fee of £8 per work (£5 per work for Young Artists under 18).
+There is a maximum of four entries per artist and there is an entry fee of £12 per work (£8 per work for Young Artists under 19).

 The organizers will not be liable for any loss or damage however caused, either in transit to and from the exhibition, or during any period of storage, packing or unpacking, or in any period in which the work may be on their premises or in their keeping.
 It is strongly advised that artists take out their own commercial insurance to cover their work in transit (two-way), at the exhibition office, throughout the judging period and, if selected, during the exhibition itself.

-All works must be for sale at the exhibition, prices set by the artist, and Cork Street Open Exhibition will retain 30% of the selling price which will be passed onto the selected charity after deduction of agreed expenses.
-All sales of exhibited work must be undertaken by Cork Street Open Exhibition during the exhibition period.Payment for all work sold during the exhibition will be issued to Artists less the 30% commission no later than Monday, 1 September 2008.
+All works must be for sale at the exhibition, prices set by the artist, and Cork Street Open Exhibition will retain 35% of the selling price which will be passed onto the selected charity after deduction of agreed expenses.
+All sales of exhibited work must be undertaken by Cork Street Open Exhibition during the exhibition period.Payment for all work sold during the exhibition will be issued to Artists less the 35% commission no later than Monday, 7 September 2009.

 If selected for the exhibition, the artist agrees to the reproduction of their work (at no fee) in association with the exhibition (including publicity, press, website and catalogue).